Trisophic-Union/Core-Documents/Constitution/Constitution.md

 #### Custodium

-Interprets and enforeces the constitution with logic.
-Indipendant of any political ideology.
+Interprets and enforces the constitution with logic.
+Independent of any political ideology.

-Indipendant of all branches.
+Independent of all branches.

 ##### Duties